 - Browsing my Twitter feed and/or lists I have created

 - Facebook feed (I subscribe to groups and individuals who share good stuff)

 - Linkedin pulse search

 - RSS feed subscriptions (using feedly)

-What I’m always looking for is high quality blogs and resources that I can share.
-It does take time to find the best places, but if you’re actively looking each day, and have a true passion for the topic already, you can easily have a mental list of go-to places to find content without too much effort.
+What I’m always looking for are high-quality blogs and resources that I can share.
+It takes time to find the best places, but if you’re actively looking each day, and have a true passion for the topic already, you can easily have a mental list of go-to places to find content without too much effort.

 Step 5: Writing tweets